 Arsenal's most expensive signings ever

 The winger wasn't a complete bust and certainly flashed his talent during his debut season in north London, but the arrival of Arteta spelled trouble for the club-record signing.

-Inefficiency in the final third and a lack of defensive astuteness saw Bukayo Saka soar past Pepe in the depth chart, and after he spent the 2022/23 season on loan at Nice, it's likely we've already see the last of Pepe in an Arsenal shirt.
+Inefficiency in the final third and a lack of defensive astuteness saw Bukayo Saka soar past Pepe in the depth chart, and he was released by Arsenal just four years after his arrival.

 1. Declan Rice (£105m from West Ham)

-It took the best part of two interminable weeks for Declan Rice's transfer to Arsenal to be made official.
+It took the best part of two interminable weeks for Declan Rice's transfer to Arsenal to be made official in the summer of 2023.
 West Ham managed to squeeze a guaranteed £100m out of the Gunners for their captain, making Rice the most expensive British player in the history of the sport and Arsenal's costliest acquisition of any nationality.

-Rice's infectious excitement to get started at his new club mirrored that of the north London fanbase.
-When the potential of his debut at the Emirates Stadium came up, Rice blurted out: "The carpet!
-The carpet!"
+Rice's infectious excitement to get started at his new club mirrored that of the north London fanbase and they swiftly fell in love the with the dynamic midfielder during his debut season in 2023/24.

+Arsenal's most expensive signings ever